Thomas Goltz: Career

-Goltz has written news for most leading US publications, including the New York Times, the Los Angeles Times, Wall Street Journal and the Washington Post.
-In-depth articles have appeared in Foreign Policy magazine, The National Interest, The Washington Quarterly and other broad-based magazines.
+Goltz has written news for most leading U.S. publications, including The New York Times, the Los Angeles Times, The Wall Street Journal and The Washington Post.
+In-depth articles by Goltz have appeared in Foreign Policy magazine, The National Interest, The Washington Quarterly and other broad-based magazines.
 In electronic media, he has worked on or produced video documentaries on a variety of topics for ABC/Nightline, BBC/Correspondent and CBS/60 Minutes.

-He became known mainly as a crisis correspondent due to coverage of the first war between Azerbaijan and Armenia over Karabakh, the war of secession in Abkhazia from Georgia and the separatist conflict in Chechnya.
+He became known mainly as a crisis correspondent due to his coverage of the Wars in the Caucasus; in particular, he covered the First Nagorno-Karabakh War between Armenia and Azerbaijan and separatist conflicts in Abkhazia and in Chechnya.

 He spent time in Samashki, Chechnya before the massacre happened there.
 He made video reports about the massacre immediately afterwards.
-Goltz made a film out of them which was in mainstream in US, UK, and even in Russia.
+Goltz made a film out of them which was in mainstream in the United States, the United Kingdom, and even in Russia.

-On August 22, 2000, Goltz carried the symbolic “first barrel of oil” from Baku, Azerbaijan with IMZ sidecar motorcycle, to Ceyhan, Turkey with other 25 riders.
+On August 22, 2000, Goltz carried the symbolic "first barrel of oil" from Baku, Azerbaijan with IMZ sidecar motorcycle, to Ceyhan, Turkey with other 25 riders.
 They used to future Baku-Tbilisi-Ceyhan pipeline route at the time.
-The aim was to draw attention to this mega project which symbolizes both Azerbaijan's and Georgia's economic independence.
+The aim was to draw attention to a megaproject symbolizing both Azerbaijan's and Georgia's economic independence.

 He lectured at most leading US universities including Columbia, Georgetown, Berkeley, Northwestern, Princeton, etc. and foreign policy-related institutes in Azerbaijan, Canada, Georgia, the United Kingdom and the United States.
 Other than that he was also professor in Montana State University.
 In 2020, he was awarded an honorary PhD by the ADA University.